fmoliveira/dotfiles/README.md

 ## Other Tools

+### adobe.sh

+Run `./adobe.sh` to open the direct link to download the Adobe Creative Cloud installer.

 ### app-store.sh

 Run `./app-store.sh` to loop through a list of applications and open them at the App Store.
 The list of applications is defined on the file `./data/app-store.txt` and are sorted by order of desired installation.
 I usually put the most convenient apps at the top, and leave Xcode at the bottom since it's the largest download.